01esyaLebedeva/tsx_viewer/README.md

     ```bash
     npm run graph:audit
     ```
-4.  **Automate Commits:** To create clean, atomic commits based on the graph's rules, use the AI Committer script.
-It will automatically group and commit your staged changes:
+4.  **Automate Commits:** To create clean, atomic commits based on the graph's rules.
+Ensure your changes are staged (`git add .`) before running this command:
     ```bash
     npm run graph:commit
     ```
+5.  **Synchronize AI Commands:** To update the rule files for various AI assistants with the latest command definitions:
+    ```bash
+    npm run sync:ai-commands
+    ```

+For details on how to configure your AI assistant to use these commands, refer to the [AI Assistant Command Mapping section in `project_graph/README.md`](project_graph/README.md#ai-assistant-command-mapping).

 ## 📄 License